Working at a Health Tech Startup: How Does It Differ from Outsourcing?

 My Background

-From 2013 to 2018, I worked at outsourcing companies — first DFT JSC, then Savvycom JSC.
-I built apps for international clients across industries: social media, restaurant management, e-commerce, and more.
+From 2013 to 2018 I worked at outsourcing companies, first DFT JSC then Savvycom JSC, building apps for international clients in social media, restaurant management, ecommerce, and more.

-In 2019, I joined Jio Health, an American health tech startup operating in Vietnam.
-I've been here for over 5 years now, building patient and doctor apps.
+In 2019 I joined Jio Health, an American health tech startup in Vietnam, where I've spent over 5 years building patient and doctor apps.

 Ownership and Impact